Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 The X-Ray images were gathered from [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) and [Github](https://github.com/ieee8023/covid-chestxray-datasetrepository).

-The data then was divided to two Train and Validation folders.
+The data then was divided into two Train and Validation folders.

+Two data sets were prepared which are **Dataset** and **Dataset_4_classe**.
-In this project, we use the deep nutral network to differe the noraml patients from three different sicknesses including Pneumocystis, COVID-19, and Streptococcus.
+In this project, we use the deep neural network to differ the normal patients from three different sicknesses including Pneumocystis, COVID-19, and Streptococcus.

-As it is seen in project directory, the multi class classification data set (Dataset_4_classe) incldued four different sub-folders compare two bi-class classification data set (Data set).
+As it is seen in the project directory, the multi-class classification data set (Dataset_4_classe) included four different sub-folders compare to two bi-class classification data set (Data set).